 All forward-looking statements are subject to risks and uncertainties that may change at any time, so our actual results may differ materially from those that we expected.
 We derive many of these statements from our operating budgets and forecasts, which are based on many detailed assumptions that we believe are reasonable.
 However, it is very difficult to predict the impact of known factors, and we cannot anticipate all factors that could affect our actual results.
 Important factors that could cause actual results to differ materially from the expectations expressed in our forward-looking statements are disclosed under "Risk Factors" in Part I, Item 1A and elsewhere in this document (including, without limitation, in conjunction with the forward-looking statements themselves and under the heading "Critical Accounting Policies and Estimates").
-All written and oral forward-looking statements we make in the future are expressly qualified in their entirety by these cautionary statements as well as other cautionary statements that we make from time to time in our other SEC filings and public communications.
+All written and oral forward-looking statements as well as other cautionary statements that we make from time to time in our other SEC filings and public communications.
 You should evaluate all of our forward-looking statements in the context of these risks and uncertainties.